coins/bitcoin-cockpit/README.md

-# bitcoin-cockpit
+# Bitcoin Cockpit
-A simple GUI for bitcoin RPCs
+A simple GUI for bitcoin RPCs.